 No, that was great.
 Do you know of any vendor who’s already started down the path of getting ready for the QoS management certification?

-Yes. so I, I know of vendors that are working right now with, with the public announcement that came out.
+Yes.
+I know of vendors that are working right now with the public announcement that came out.
 We had announcement from Silicon vendors that support the technology.
 And I have to say that for cures management we have tremendous interest and they are also working in added features that will come out as part of the feature release 2021 at the end of the year.
 And most likely announced early 20, 22.
 Okay, perfect.